 She was an awardee of the Yehudi Menuhin - Live Music Now Berlin e.V., the DOMS foundation and Lyceum Club Basel, the Musikakademie Basel and the Hirschmann foundation.
 Her traverso playing was also awarded at the German national music competition "Jugend Musiziert", Förderstiftung Fürstenhagen and at the International Gebrüder Graun Competition.

-Johanna Bartz completed her master's degree with distinction at the Schola Cantorum Basiliensis in 2017, where she studied the traverso with Marc Hantai and the renaissance flute with Anne Smith.
-Before that she studied with Barthold Kuijken at the Royal Conservatory Brussels and with Christoph Huntgeburth at the University of Arts, Berlin, where she previously received a diploma in modern flute and instrumental pedagogy with Annette von Stackelberg.
+Johanna Bartz completed her master's degree with distinction at the Schola Cantorum Basiliensis in 2017, where she studied traverso with Marc Hantai and the renaissance flute with Anne Smith.
+Before that she studied with Barthold Kuijken at the Royal Conservatory Brussels, and with Christoph Huntgeburth at the University of Arts, Berlin.
+Johanna also holds a diploma in modern flute and instrumental pedagogy from the University of Arts, Berlin, studying under Annette von Stackelberg.